Counting Automorphic Forms on Norm One Tori: Explicit calculation of the Langlands parameter

 \end{itemize} To check this, one needs to make explicit calculations in group homology and cohomology, for which we use the usual ``inhomogeneous'' free resolution of $\Z$.
 Since the necessary formulas on the homology side are not as widely standardized as those on the cohomology side, we list them explicitly.

-If $\oplus_S N$ is a direct sum of copies of an abelian group $N$ indexed by a set $S$, the symbol $n_s$ refers to the element which is $n$ in the spot indexed by $s$ and $0$ elsewhere.
 Let $G$ be a group and $M$ a left $G$-module.
 Computing via the inhomogeneous resolution gives the usual description

+If $\oplus_S N$ is a direct sum of copies of an abelian group $N$ indexed by a set $S$, the symbol $\delta_s(n)$ refers to the element which is $n$ in the spot indexed by $s$ and $0$ elsewhere.
+Computing via the inhomogeneous resolution then gives